 We got word in early April that our bid had been accepted.
+We closed on the purchase on May 11, 2017.
 The house is on Chaparral Street, so we named it the Roadrunner house (one of the other names for roadrunner is the chaparral cock).

 How Did We Get It?

 Speaking of our business model, it helped us get the house under contract.
 There was actually another investor/rehabber who put in an offer on the house, and it was very close to our (very low-ball) offer.
 The reason our offer was accepted is that we submitted a spreadsheet showing what we would need to do to the house in order to sell it, how much it would cost, and a projected reasonable profit.
 The other investor did not.